proinsias/proinsias.github.io/_posts/2020/2020-01-24-Pandas-Named-Aggregation.md

 If your aggregation functions requires additional arguments, partially apply them with `functools.partial()`.

 Named aggregation is also valid for `Series` `groupby` aggregations.
-In this case there’s no column selection, so the values are just the functions:
+In this case there's no column selection, so the values are just the functions:

 ```python
 animals.groupby("kind").height.agg(